 -

-Somalia has annulled all agreements with the UAE amid rising regional tensions following Israel's recognition of Somaliland and allegations of UAE involvement in regional destabilization.
-Mogadishu accuses the UAE of undermining sovereignty, while Somaliland and Puntland reject Mogadishu's decision.
-The move signals escalating regional conflicts.
+Somalia has annulled all agreements with the UAE amid regional tensions following Israel’s recognition of Somaliland and allegations of UAE involvement.
+Mogadishu accuses the UAE of undermining sovereignty, while Somaliland and Puntland reject the move.
+The decision reflects deepening regional conflicts and shifting alliances in the Horn of Africa.

 -